lightning/bolts/proposals/route-blinding.md

 ephemeral key in the onion instead of using a tlv in `update_add_htlc` because intermediate nodes added before the blinded route may not support route blinding and wouldn't know how to relay it.

-Eve wants to send 100 000 msat to this blinded route.
+Erin wants to send 100 000 msat to this blinded route.
-She can reach Carol via Dave: `Eve -> Dave -> Carol`, where the channel between Dave and Carol uses the following relay parameters:
+She can reach Carol via Dave: `Erin -> Dave -> Carol`, where the channel between Dave and Carol uses the following relay parameters:

 * `fee_base_msat`: 10
 * `fee_proportional_millionths`: 100
 * `cltv_expiry_delta`: 24

-Eve uses the aggregated route relay parameters to compute how much should be sent to Carol:
+Erin uses the aggregated route relay parameters to compute how much should be sent to Carol:

-* `amount = ceil(100000 + 201 + 1001 * 100000 / 1000000) = 100302 msat`
+* `amount = 100000 + 201 + (1001 * 100000 + 1000000 - 1) / 1000000 = 100302 msat`

-Eve chooses a final expiry of 1100, which is below Alice's `max_cltv_expiry`, and computes the expiry that should be sent to Carol:
+Erin chooses a final expiry of 1100, which is below Alice's `max_cltv_expiry`, and computes the expiry that should be sent to Carol:

 * `expiry = 1100 + 288 = 1388`